pfm-vond/payroll/README.md

-## The Payroll System

-This is an attempt to apply Clean Architecture / DDD to the The Payroll System case study from the *Agile Software Development* book while using typescript.

 ## Rudimentary Specification of the Payroll System *[From the book]*

 The following are some of the notes we took while conversing with our customer.